blockifywp/pattern-editor/readme.txt

 License: GPL-2.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Import, export and edit patterns with the Block Pattern custom post type with additional settings and UI features that makes working with WordPress block patterns easier and faster.
+This plugin has minimal settings, and when active, will automatically export patterns to the active themes patterns directory on save.
 Perfect for block theme developers and designers.

 == Description ==

 Pattern Editor is a plugin to help you create and edit patterns for WordPress block themes.
 It automatically exports patterns on save as PHP files to the active themes `patterns` directory.

-It works with the built in `wp_block` post type and adds some minimal UI features to make working with patterns easier.
-It supports the new Block Pattern editor UI in the Site Editor.
+It works with the built-in `wp_block` post type and adds some minimal UI features to make working with patterns easier.
+The new Block Pattern editor UI in the Site Editor is supported, and the `wp_block` post type screen is exposed in the admin menu for quick access.

 === Features ===